Nonmetric Multidimensional Scaling with Stable Solution from Random Starts, Axis Scaling and Species Scores

 Minimum and maximum numbers of random starts in search of stable solution.
 After

-has been reached, the iteration will stop when similar solutions were repeated ortrymax
+tryhas been reached, the iteration will stop when similar solutions were repeated ortrymaxwas reached.- engine

 The function used for MDS.
 The default is to use the